magento/devdocs/guides/v2.1/cloud/project/project-upgrade-parent.md

 | 2.2.x | You can begin the upgrade to [ece-tools 2002.0.8]({{ page.baseurl }}/cloud/release-notes/cloud-tools.html#v200208) and later. |

 {: .bs-callout .bs-callout-info}
-We combined the upgrade metapackages for tools and patches with the release of [ece-tools version 2002.0.8](http://devdocs.magento.com/guides/v2.2/cloud/release-notes/cloud-tools.html#v200208), which helps to provide an easier process for future updates.
+We combined the upgrade metapackages for tools and patches with the release of [ece-tools version 2002.0.8](http://devdocs.magento.com/guides/v2.2/cloud/release-notes/cloud-tools.html#v200208) to simplify the process for future updates.

 {% include cloud/note-ece-tools-package.md %}